Herbert L. Stone: Early life

-Herbert Lawrence Stone was born in 1871 in Charleston, South Carolina to William and Mary (Taylor) Stone.
-His father William was a successful New York attorney, after serving for a short time as the Attorney General for South Carolina.
+Herbert Lawrence Stone was born in 1871 in Charleston, South Carolina, to William and Mary (Taylor) Stone.
+His father William was a successful New York attorney, after serving for a short time as South Carolina Attorney General.
 Herbert's paternal grandfather Thomas Treadwell Stone was a prominent New England minister and Transcendentalist.
-Herbert spent much of his childhood in New York, but spent many summers in Plymouth, Massachusetts learning to sail in Cape Cod bays.
+Herbert spent much of his childhood in New York, but spent many summers in Plymouth, Massachusetts, learning to sail in Cape Cod bays.

 After being diagnosed with a lung condition that was expected to significantly shorten his life, Stone went to sea at the age of 17.
 He made several voyages on the schooner Hattie Weston under the command of Captain Josiah Morton.
-Stone subsequently went to work as assistant paymaster for the NY Central Railroad.
-In 1898 Herbert married Redelia Gilchrist in Iowa City, IA, and had two sons, William and James.
+Stone subsequently went to work as assistant paymaster for the New York Central Railroad.
+In 1898 Herbert married Redelia Gilchrist in Iowa City, Iowa, and had two sons, William and James.

-Career with Yachting Magazine
+Career with Yachting magazine

 On January 1, 1907, publisher Oswald Garrison Villard released the first issue of Yachting.
 A year later Villard appointed his "schoolmate and lifelong friend", 37-year-old Herbert Stone, as the magazine's second editor.
 Stone continued as the editor through a series of ownership changes, except for a brief two-year period during World War I when he went to war and left William Atkin in charge of Yachting.

-In 1920 Herbert Stone, Albert Britt and William A. Miles purchased the magazine from Mr. Villard, and sold it to John Clarke Kennedy a few years later.
-In 1938 Stone assembled the Yachting Publishing Company, and took on the role of president, publisher, and editor.
-In the years that followed Herbert wrote many articles for the magazine, both under a variety of pen names as well as his own.
-Stone also wrote and edited a number of books, including his own ABC of Boat Sailing and America's Cup Races.
-Stone served as the editor and guiding spirit of the magazine until his retirement in 1952.
+In 1920 Herbert Stone, Albert Britt, and William A. Miles purchased the magazine from Villard, selling it to John Clarke Kennedy a few years later.
+In 1938 Stone assembled the Yachting Publishing Company and took on the role of president, publisher, and editor.
+In the years that followed, he wrote many articles for the magazine, both under a variety of pen names as well as his own.
+Stone also wrote and edited a number of books, including ABC of Boat Sailing and America's Cup Races.
+He served as the editor and guiding spirit of the magazine until his retirement in 1952.
 He remained as publisher and president of the corporation until his death in 1955.

 World War I

-Stone joined the U.S. Navy when World War I started, and was the commanding officer of Submarine Chaser No. 1, sailing out of Hampton Roads and off the Virginia Capes.
-Later as a lieutenant and navigating officer of the he served on trans-Atlantic troop transport duty.
+Stone joined the U.S. Navy when World War I started, and was the commanding officer of USS Submarine Chaser No. 1, sailing out of Hampton Roads and off the Virginia Capes.
+Later as a lieutenant and navigating officer of the USS Pastores supply ship, he served on trans-Atlantic troop transport duty.
 When the war ended Stone and a few friends bought some cargo schooners and formed Mercator Navigation Company, operating in coastal and foreign trade.
 But that business soon closed as steam was replacing sail on the seas, and the operation of those schooners became economically impracticable.